 47(A)(2) Foreign volunteers

-Submission of visa application is strongly advised at least a month before the expected date of travel to the Philippines.
+Applicants are advised to submit their visa application at least one (1) month before their expected date of travel to the Philippines.

-Processing of the visa takes five (5) to ten (10) working days, depending on the visa applied for and the applicant‘s nationality.
-Some applications may require a longer period for evaluation and must wait for approval from the Department of Foreign Affairs in Manila.
+Processing of the visa takes five (5) to ten (10) working days, depending on the visa applied for and the applicant’s nationality.
+Some applications may require a longer period for evaluation and approval from the Department of Foreign Affairs in Manila.

 The visa fee depends on the type of visa applied for, the number of entries requested, and the applicant’s nationality.